TritonDataCenter/rfd/rfd/0129/README.md

 lag in our replicated Postgres setup, are there other aspects to our replication setup which are impacting performance ?

+- During shard async-rebuild latency increases substantially, what is the limiting resource during rebuild ?
+ - network ?
+- Can the latency impact of async-rebuild be mitigated easily ?
-- Are we limited by the wal-transport ?
+- During normal operation are we throughput-limited by the wal-transport ?
 - Are there tuneables available for improving performance of replication ?
+ - full_page_writes (turning *off* should reduce volume of WAL)
+ - wal_compression (turning *on* should reduce volume of WAL)
+ - wal_log_hints (turning *off* should reduce volume of WAL)

 #### Other